 - Please note that international remittance transaction doubles exchange rate difference, and you will be charged twice by the back.
 In addition, as there may be fees associated with the transfer of foreign currencies, please add accordingly to your payment to cover these fees.

 - We accept wire transfer payments in foreign currencies equivalent or approximate to the amount of New Taiwan Dollar (TWD).
 Please consult your bank to determine the transfer amount as exchange rate may vary.

 - Both program fee and tuition fee are charged per semester.
 A full-year visiting student should pay the second program fee and tuition fee on the registration day of second semester.

 - Visiting students are subject to ALL three fees above.
 These fees do NOT include cost of living.
-See our Accommodation page for housing rates, and Tuition & Fees page for other estimated expenses.
+See our Accommodation (Off-campus) page for housing rates, and Tuition & Fees page for other estimated expenses.

 - All visiting students must document their ability to meet all educational and living expenses at NTU, as the University does not offer financial supports to visiting students.

 - If you will be attending NTU on a scholarship, you may provide relevant documents as a proof of financial statement.

 Students who are interested in conducting research and/or internship projects under supervision of a faculty member of NTU, and do not intend to enroll in any course, may consider applying to Research Visiting Program as an alternative.
 To get more detail information, please refer to oia.ntu.edu.tw >> How to Apply >> Research Visiting Program.

 Wondering what courses you can choose from, what visa to get, or how you'll live and study?
 The 2020/2021 Guidebook for Exchange/Visiting Students is likely to answer your questions.